Death of a Council Tenant

 If the property is a Sheltered property, please return the keys to the Warden's office.

-The property should be cleared of the deceased tenant’s furniture and personal belongings before the keys are returned.
+The property should be cleared of the deceased tenant’s furniture and belongings before the keys are returned.

 Access to the property and clearance